CLZRT/autoLabel/README.md

-# Aim to Label all gcp resources
+# Just  Label some gcp resources with audit log.